truestamp/observable-entropy/README.md

 ## TL;DR : Give me the data

-If you came here seeking an easy way to use verifiably random data, the public API (which is just a Cloudflare worker HTTP proxy into the raw contents of this repository) makes it easy.
+If you came here seeking an easy way to use verifiably random data, the public API (which is a Cloudflare worker + Workers KV HTTP proxy that gets its data from this repo) makes it easy.

 ### Latest